2024Activity reportProject-TeamSYCOMORES

 8.1 Mopsa at the Software Verification Competition

 Mopsa is a multilanguage static analysis platform relying on abstract interpretation.
-It is able to analyze C, Python, and programs mixing these two languages
+It is able to analyze C, Python, and programs mixing these two languages.

 In Fall 2023, Raphaël Monat participated to the Software Verification Competition (SV-Comp) by submitting the Mopsa static analyzer he is co-developing.
 Mopsa earned a gold medal in the SoftwareSystems category; this category aims at "representing verification tasks from real software systems".
 There were 22 competing tools.

-This is our second participation, our first participation is described in 5.
+This second participation is described in 16.

 Participants: Raphaël Monat.

-8.2 Contention-free scheduling of AECR dag tasks on partitioned multicore platforms
+8.3 Contention-free scheduling of AECR dag tasks on partitioned multicore platforms

 This work is based on the thesis of Ikram Senoussaoui.
 She is supervised by Giuseppe Lipari, Kamel Benahoua (University of Oran 1) and Houssam Zahaf (University of Nantes).